FlowFuse/flowfuse/docs/device-agent/deploy.md

 navOrder: 6
 ---

-# Deploying Flows to the Device Agent
+# Deploying Flows to the Device Agent - Team and Enterprise tier only

 Before you're able to deploy your flows to your device, you will have needed to have completed these steps: